Office of Student Life

 Workshops

-We offer a number of free, drop-in-when-you-are-able workshops.
-No registration is necessary, no prior appointment is needed.
+During Fall and Spring Semesters, we offer a number of free, drop-in-when-you-are-able workshops.
+You may pre-register for virtual workshops, or join at the time of the meeting, no prior appointment is needed.
 Counseling and Consultation Service workshops are only open to students at The Ohio State University.

 Building Mastery: Skills for Emotions, Relationships, and Life